 The reality is, a budget is something that tells you how to allocate your resources and it should reflect what you value.
 So if I looked at your bank statement, would it reflect that you are spending on the things you love or would it be a reflection of the fact that you don’t spend intentionally and allow your money to be pulled in different directions?

-The reason most people live paycheque to paycheque is that they don’t have a full understanding of what their income can support.
+The reason most people live paycheck to paycheck is that they don’t have a full understanding of what their income can support.
 Money in the bank is equal to spending.
-It doesn’t matter whether you earn ten thousand or ten million naira a month, your resources are limited and consumption tends to rise with income, so it’s important to have a spending plan that takes that into consideration.
+It doesn’t matter whether you earn ten thousand or ten million naira a month, your resources are limited and consumption rises with income, so it’s important to have a spending plan that takes that into consideration.

 So here is the trick for guilt-free spending: the smart money budget!